 Task 3 Summary questions on visions

-1. What are 'visions'?

-Write a 10 word summary and an example of each type of vision - sensory/corporeal, intellectual and dreams/imaginative.
+- 1. What are 'visions'? - Write a summary that includes a definition and an example of each type of vision sensory/corporeal, intellectual and dreams/imaginative.
 Use the Eduqas Knowledge Organiser to help you.
 Eduqas Knowledge Organiser